TamanegiAI/mairu/README.md

 ✅ **Token management**: Stores and refreshes access tokens automatically
 ✅ **SQLite database integration** to store user tokens, mappings, and email history

+## 🎥 Video Tutorial

+**Watch the full tutorial on YouTube**: [Image + Quote Automation with Google Slides](https://youtu.be/momZTxYmLA8)

+This comprehensive video tutorial walks you through:
+- How the image + quote automation works
+- Using Google Slides as a design engine
+- Automatically replacing text and images
+- Exporting the final designs
+- Sending them via email automatically
+- How to customize this system for your use case

+Perfect for content creators, social media managers, and anyone wanting to automate their visual content creation!

 ## Project Structure

 ```